yyenglee/ml-sleep/README.md

             This pipeline includes -
             1. Calculate evidence factors based on the seed genes for each datasets in the genome-wide table.
 Select those that can provide information (maxEF>3).
             2. Additional features based on gene sets annotation information and Jaccard index.
-            3. To decide if going to run the (i) model evaluation with the set of seed genes, (ii) model evaluation with randomly assign labels, (iii) predictions using random forest models.
+            3. To decide if going to run the
+                (i) model evaluation with seed genes,
+                (ii) model evaluation with randomly assign labels, (iii) predictions using random forest models.
               Whether to run each of these steps is defined at the beginning of the pipeline.